karbudzik/Queststore-JavaEE-full-stack-web-application/README.md

 ![screenshot3](src/main/resources/img/screen3.png)
 #### List view for all sections
 As typical for CMS's layout, a user can view all available elements: mentors, admins, classes, teams, students, quests and artifacts.
-Sorting lists is possible for all tables.
+**Sorting lists is possible for all tables**.

 ![screenshot5](src/main/resources/img/screen5.png)
 #### Add new elements
-Also, for all available sections, admin has a possibility to add new elements.
-Forms used for that purpose are fully validated.
+Also, for all available sections, admin has a possibility to add new elements. **Forms used for that purpose are fully validated**.

 ![screenshot6](src/main/resources/img/screen6.png)